jeremywillans/hass-addons/roombapw/README.md

 ## How to use

+**NOTE:** Do **NOT** have the iRobot App open when performing these steps!

 This add-on requires configuration options to be set.

 1. Set the required ROBOT_IP configuration attribute, optionally update the verion (unlikely).
-2. On your **docked** iRobot Roomba, press and hold the Home button util it plays a series of tones (about 2 seconds)
+2. On your **docked** iRobot Roomba, press and hold the Home button util it plays a series of tones/flashes (about 2 seconds)
-3. Start the add-on.
+3. Start the add-on, it will pause for 10 seconds before attempting to pair with the Roomba
 4. Check the add-on log output to see the credentials.
 5. Stop and remove this addon, it is no longer needed.

+If you find that your roomba exits pairing mode (stops flashing) before you can capture the credentials, start the Add-on first and then **quickly** head to your roomba to initiate pairing mode (by holding the Home button)

 ## Support